 @import "~bootstrap/scss/reboot";

-To fix these issues, we create two Sass partials that we import in styles.scss
+To fix these issues, create two Sass partials and import them in the global styles.scss file:

 @import "~bootstrap/scss/functions";